rordi/shitmyreviewerssay-data-set/README.md

 # ShitMyReviewersSay Data Set

-Data set of 823 quotes collected from the ShitMyReviewersSay Tumblr blog (source: https://shitmyreviewerssay.tumblr.com/).
+Data set of 780 unique quotes collected from the ShitMyReviewersSay Tumblr blog (source: https://shitmyreviewerssay.tumblr.com/).

 All quotes have been labeled with either one of the following categories: